parallaxsecond/parsec-book/src/parsec_dev/build_run.md

   -- limitations under the License.
 --->

-# How to build Parsec
+# How to build and run Parsec

 This project is coded in the Rust Programming Language.
 To build it, you first need to [install Rust](https://www.rust-lang.org/tools/install).